phetsims/calculus-grapher/doc/implementation-notes.md

 Points of the Integral.
 Our implementation of the integral uses a trapezoidal Riemann sum to approximate integrals.
 See https://en.wikipedia.org/wiki/Trapezoidal_rule
 for background.
 Since the 'base' Curve exists at all Points, the Integral is also finite at all points.

+### Ancillary Tools

+AncillaryTool is the model base class associated with an x value on the graph.
+It keeps track of the following quantities associated with the x value:
+ - the integral of f(x)
+ - the original function f(x)
+ - the derivative of f(x)
+ - the second derivative of f(x)
+ALl of the above quantities are derived from their associated curve.
+For performance reason,  the quantities above are updated solely when its associated tool is visible.
+ Many tools such as the Area Under Curve tool, Tangent tool, Reference Line tool, as well as the PhET-IO tools, Labeled Points and Labeled Lines, extend the AncillaryTool class.